Tafataona Mahoso Biography: Age, Personal Life, Family, Education, Career, Books -Pindula, Local Knowledge

 Columnist

 Mahoso wrote a weekly column in the Sunday Mail, which he regularly used to support government policies on one hand and to attack perceived enemies of the state on the other.
-He has attacked Gideon Gono on the cash shortages in Zimbabwe in the same column.
+At one time he attacked Gideon Gono on the cash shortages in Zimbabwe.

 Attack by Robbers